 After it’s defeat in WWII and the legacy of having to carry the memory of Hiroshima and Nagasaki, Japan was placed under many reforms by the Allies and was under occupation by the United States.
 The previous Japanese government had a lot of authority over the Japanese film industry with the passing of the Film Law in 1939.
 This allowed the government to make the types of films they wanted, propaganda and documentary films (also called culture films) were amongst some of the heavily promoted materials.
 But now General Douglas MacArthur had occupied Japan, the Film Law still existed but now applied to the occupants.
-This meant instead of Japanese patriotism and nationalism being promoted, films were rapidly produced having directors forcefully criticise the Japanese war effort and promote democracy.
+This meant instead of Japanese patriotism and nationalism being promoted, films were rapidly produced having directors forcefully criticize the Japanese war effort and promote democracy.

 Kurosawa started to turn the cogs with his 1950 film Rashomon.
-Before Rashomon Japanese cinema had never expanded beyond its own borders, like a locked away part of the world.
+Before Rashomon, Japanese cinema had never expanded beyond its own borders, like a locked away part of the world.
 This was however until an Italian university professor Giuliana Stramigioli, who had also been importing Italian films into Japan, saw Rashomon and recommended it to the Venice Film Festival where it won the Golden Lion Prize.
 Kurosawa had no idea that his film had been shown overseas and suddenly everyone wanted a bigger taste of Japanese cinema.
 In 1954, worldwide audiences would get their second tasting when Kurosawa would make Seven Samurai, a film that would make the success of Rashomon seem minuscule in comparison.
 The floodgates had been opened both ways and there would soon be just as many Japanese films exported as there would be films imported from the rest of the world.

 Inside Japan, the American occupation had come to an end in 1952.
-This was a miraculous breath of air for all of Japan, especially the film industry.
+This was a miraculous breath of fresh air for all of Japan, especially the film industry.
 Now filmmakers could make the films they wanted and not ones restricted by law.
 Films studios decided to become genre identifiable after the occupation had ended.
 Instead of diversifying their options, studios stuck with a genre that would become synonymous with brand recognition.
-This was done with the goal of retaining audiences.
+This was done to retain audiences.
 Daiei, who produced Rashomon was certainly the more progressive in film technology as they were the first studio to consistently use colour.
 For the rest of the world, it was Toho’s science fiction works that next broke the mold with the worldwide wonder Godzilla.
 Rather surprisingly, Godzilla was negatively received in Japan as the filmmakers were accused of exploiting the tragedies that occurred in Hiroshima and Nagasaki with some even comparing it to “something you’d spit up”.
 But it wasn’t until the film was heavily praised in the U.S that it started to grow on the Japanese people and has now become a cultural icon and an important cinematic achievement for the Japanese film industry.

 Japan had one of the most prosperous golden age in cinema in terms of input and output with a dominating exploration into radiation present in most films.
 Horror has stricken the island, so maybe a psychological reason to Japanese cinema’s golden age was admiration from the rest of the world.
 An admiration that gave us some of the most important films in cinema’s history.
 However, Japan didn’t stop there.

-The demand for film in Japan had reached an all-time high, so much so that cinema chains has completely altered the viewing experience of watching a film.
+The demand for film in Japan had reached an all-time high, so much so that cinema chains had completely altered the viewing experience of watching a film.
 Whereas now we see one film and that’s it, Japanese cinemas would show films in a double-bill type format.
 You would have the main feature film, but before that, you would have an accompanying “program pictures”, short B-movies that served the same purpose as supporting acts do at concerts.
 Demand was high for these types of films and some would even grow into popular film series.

 This was the norm for Japanese cinema and as a result of this, the 60’s became one of the most financially successful periods of cinema, 535 Japanese films were released in 1960 alone on the back of over one billion cinema tickets sold in 1958.
 Two stories were being told in the studio, one of profit and one of criticism.
 Much like France and Britain, new wave had hit Japan.